agmonr/raspberrypi_digital_frame/readme.md

 * Can Check net connectivity and put mark on top of the photos.

 ## How to install
-Get a good power supply for the Raspberry pie and a nice screen.
-Follow the instrucation on Raspbery pie web side and then come back to here.
+Get a good power supply for the Raspberry pi and a nice screen.
+Follow the instrucation on Raspberry web side and then come back to here.

 Hi Again.